Counselor Education Program Admission

 After reviewing all application files and results from the interviews, Counselor Education Department faculty will select qualified candidates for admission into the department.

-Admission decisions will be sent to applicants via their WSU email address within 3 weeks of the interview.
+Admission decisions will be sent to applicants via their email address within 3 weeks of the interview.

 Apply for the Addictions Counseling Certificate